DarMato/tcl-data-model/dbt/README.md

 # Dimensions

-For this data model first of all the dimensions has to be populated by:
+For this data model, first of all, the dimensions have to be populated by:
 - run seed files
 - test seed files data
 - run all dimensions in `dwh` schema.

-Dimensions is not using `stg` or `intermediate` layer because the are generated from seed files.
+Dimensions are not using `stg` or `intermediate` layer because they are generated from seed files.
-And there is no addtional transformations made so  `seed` layer tests is enough.
+And there are no additional transformations made, so  `seed` layer tests are enough.

 # Fact

-For the fact table I do use `intermediate` layer, because there is a need for some data transformation and data quality test.
+For the fact table, I do use `intermediate` layer, because there is a need for some data transformation and data quality test.

-If data set is NOT able to pass defined test the data can NOT be moved forward to `dwh` schema.
+If the data set is NOT able to pass the defined test, the data can NOT be moved forward to the `dwh` schema.

-And in this case we do have to many quastions regarding the data.
+In this case, we have too many questions regarding the data.

 # Test

-Test are defined in schema.yaml files for `seed` and `intermediate` layers.
+Tests are defined in schema.yaml files for `seed` and `intermediate` layers.

 Results of the test: